mcwilton/getpaidpi/README.md

 # getpaidpi

 GetPaidPI is an api to help you receive pyaments for you products as a merchant.
+The API is available on this link http://getpaipi.pythonanywhere.com/

 You are able to do the following: